yasiryagi/helpdesk/proposals/README.md

 ## Proposal Flow

-Any member of the platform with sufficient amount of tokens to stake, can create a proposal.
-If the proposal includes values that are within the allowable range, and there are fewer `active` proposals than what is allowed, the proposal was proceed to the `active` state where the council can vote on it.
+Any member of the platform with a sufficient quantity of tokens to stake can create a proposal.
+If the proposal includes values that are within the allowable range, and there are fewer `active` proposals than permitted, the proposal was proceed to the `active` state where the council can vote on it.

 ### Example